Working From Home, Telecommuting & Remote Work Definition

 Working From Home (WFH) Definition

-The perception of working from home (WFH) is that a person went out on Thursday night and partied so hard they cannot drive to work the next day.
+The perception of working from home (WFH) is that a person went out on Thursday night and partied so hard they could not drive to work the next day.
 So on Friday, they are WFH, e.g., lying in bed watching T.V. and trying not to vomit.

 Remote Working Definition

 Someone who works remotely because their office space has been cut or the local office location has been shut down.
-Perhaps they used to be part of a local team, but that team was all outsourced to India, and they were the un/lucky survivor.
-They are still great employees, so they still have a job; therefore, they need to work remotely because they literally have nowhere to go to.
+Perhaps they used to be part of a local team, but that team was all outsourced to India, and they were the un/lucky survivors.
+They are still great employees, so they still have jobs; therefore, they need to work remotely because they have nowhere to go.

 International Telecommuting